Kato Zakros Village, small and personal, simply awesome, quiet and well - it is somewhere you feel a sense of ownership about the moment you arrive.

 The journey to Zakros builds and improves the experience that "you've really traveled" to get there.
 You are in the East 44km southeast of Sitia.
 You have reached this wonderful coast and there is nowhere further to go!

-Kato Zakros remains and maybe is the the most original, unspoiled, non touristic destination in Crete.
+Kato Zakros remains and maybe is the most original, unspoiled, nontouristic destination in Crete.

 How to get there

-For the adventurous there are some wonderful and most indirect routes along unpaved roads - including an easily traveled (with slow pace and great care) one from Xerokambos.
+For the adventurous, there are some wonderful and most indirect routes along unpaved roads - including an easily traveled (with a slow pace and great care) one from Xerokambos.

 Another most enjoyable transition from any time spent in Sitia would be to travel to the beach at Vai (try to be there close to dawn or dusk to avoid crowds), perhaps including a visit to the fascinating Toplou Monastery (recommended-see more about it in Sitia) on the way and stop at Palekastro (many places to stay) and/or Zakros for refreshments or more solid food intake!